 Nor would the music & ambiance been as good.

 Interesting exercise penciling it all out.

 There’s this expression that has arisen in the wine industry in the past decade - “crushable” or “smashable” wines, wines that All but demand you drink another glass and another until you realize sadly that you’ve drunk the entire bottle and you desperately want another.
 I’ve had my share of such wines, but this is my new favorite “gimme the whole bottle” font of deliciousness. @ownrooted has hit it out of the park with this mixed-black field blend of 1920’s-planted vines in decomposed granite sand.
 Berries, herbs, earth and an incredible saline kick gives this wine mouthwatering “come hither” appeal.
-I wish I had 24 more bottles. — a year ago
+I wish I had 24 more bottles. — 3 years ago

 Licorice, blackberry, strawberry jam, caramel candy...
 This is very rich.
 The palate is wonderful with a very strong acid drive, a great width with a nice thickness on the sides which can be broken down in matter and a radiant black fruit.
 Some tannins that stick up on the sides in the rear and a slight drying effect and a very long finish with again a typical licorice touch, blackberries and a nice tangyness which makes you crave for another glass.
-Wow this is great and it puts a lot of fancy Châteauneuf du pape to shame! — a year ago
+Wow this is great and it puts a lot of fancy Châteauneuf du pape to shame! — 3 years ago

 I feel like I’m rating this so high but if you’ve got a more impressive $30 American Chardonnay tell me about it 👇🏻.